cespare/reflex/README.md

 This difference can lead to slightly different behavior when running commands from a config file.
 If you're confused, it can help to use `--verbose` (`-v`) which will print out each command as interpreted by reflex.

-## TODO

-* Implement recursive globbing (globstar).
-(Actually fairly tricky.)
-* Implement/copy the parts of go-shellquote that I need myself.
-* Consider vendoring all the deps.

 ## The competition

 * https://github.com/guard/guard